strategist922/HDPSETools/Installation/README.md

 ## Run Command

-Disable SELinux on all nodes
+Look at hostname resolution on all nodes

 `./run_command.sh 'hostname -f'`